Ping An Insurance says Hong Kong important hub despite mass protests

-Ten weeks of confrontations between police and pro-democracy groups have plunged Hong Kong into its worst crisis since it reverted from British to Chinese rule in 1997, and have presented the biggest popular challenge to Chinese President Xi Jinping in his seven years in power.
+Ten weeks of confrontations between police and pro-democracy groups have plunged Hong Kong into its worst crisis since it reverted from British to Chinese rule in 1997, and have presented the biggest popular challenge to Chinese President Xi Jinping in his seven years in power. [nL2N25B17Z]

 "We continue to believe in Hong Kong as an important hub," said Jessica Tan, co-CEO of Ping An.